ravi9989/code-20210517-raviteja/README.md

 ## Installation

-This package is built using default python libraries
+This package is built using default node libraries
 ```
 npm install bmi_processor
 ```